 In most cases of short-term placements, the Center holds a youth until transportation can be arranged to place the youth in a state institution.
-During the 2015 Fiscal Year, no youth were held under this status.
+During the 2016 Fiscal Year, one youth was held under this status.

 L. DISPOSITION OF CASES